President Duterte has finally signed the Safe Spaces Act or the Bawal Bastos Law.

-Those found guilty of violating the new law will have to pay fines ranging from P1,000 to P100,000, and face imprisonment for one month.
-Sexual harassment, online and offline, are also violations of this law.
+Those found guilty of violating the new law will have to pay fines ranging from P1,000 to P100,000, and face imprisonment for a month.
+Online and offline sexual harassment are also considered violations.
 Those found guilty will be fined from P100,000 to P500,000, and serve four to six months of jail time.

 So, sorry Panelo, he’s not the poster child of the Bawal Bastos Law.
 He’s more of a walking “‘huwag tularan” sign, if anything.

-During the conference for the Safe Spaces Act last Jul 16., presidential spokesperson Salvador Panelo boasted that the President, a self-proclaimed womanizer, will be the first to obey this law.
+During the conference for the Safe Spaces Act on July 16, Presidential Spokesperson Salvador Panelo boasted that the President, a self-proclaimed womanizer, will be the first to obey this law.

 “When he cracks jokes, it was intended to make people laugh.
 Never to offend.
 If you will just listen to the jokes of the President, talagang matatawa ka eh.
-Hindi naman bastos,” Panelo defends the President, whom Senator Risa Hontiveros, the author of the said law, once called a champion of misogyny.
+Hindi naman bastos,” says Panelo in defense of the President, whom Senator Risa Hontiveros, the author of the said law, once called a champion of misogyny.

 We’re talking about a guy who called women bitches at a gender equality event.
 So, sorry Panelo, he’s not the poster child of the Bawal Bastos Law.
 He’s more of a walking “‘huwag tularan” sign, if anything.
 So thank you Sen. Hontiveros for pushing for this necessary law.
 As for the President, thanks for signing it, we guess.

-We’re pretty damn sure the President broke 70 percent of the Safe Spaces Act by now.
-But in case you’re having amnesia like Panelo, here are all the times President Duterte defined what it means to be bastos.
+We’re pretty damn sure that he already broke 70 percent of the Safe Spaces Act by now.
+But in case you’re having amnesiac spells, here are all the times the President defined what it means to be bastos.

 Wolf-whistling at a reporter on live television